DTJF/libpruio/src/doc/_6_messages.md

 ## Constructor {#sSecPruIoCTor}

 The constructor doesn't return a value.
-You have to check the error variable PruIo::Errr.
-When it runs OK this variable is 0 (zero).
+In order to check for errors, you have to check the error variable PruIo::Errr.
+It contains 0 (zero) on success.
 Otherwise it points to one of the following error messages:

-\Item{"cannot open /dev/uio5"} The constructor failed to open the interrupt file /dev/uio5 for read and write access. -> Make sure that the kernel driver uio_pruss is loaded (ie. by an appropriate device tree overlay) and the user has write privileges.
-Find details in section \ref SecPreconditions.
+\Item{"cannot open /dev/uio5"} The constructor failed to open the interrupt file /dev/uio5 for read and write access. -> Make sure that the kernel driver `uio_pruss` is loaded (ie. by an appropriate device tree overlay) and the user has write privileges.
+Find details in section \ref sSecPruDriver.

-\Item{"failed opening prussdrv library"} The constructor failed to initialize the library libprussdrv. -> Make sure that the library is working properly.
-(Follow the documentation and test some examples.)

-\Item{"failed loading Pru_Init instructions"} The constructor failed to load the init instructions to the PRU. -> Make sure that the library libprussdrv is working properly.
-(Follow the documentation and test some examples.)
+\Item{"failed loading Pru_Init instructions"} The constructor failed to load the init instructions to the PRU. -> Internal problem, no hint for fixing.

 \Item{"failed executing Pru_Init instructions"} The constructor failed to execute the init instructions on the PRU. -> There's some internal